-DVRs is a small computer with an operating system of its own.
+DVRs is a small computers with an operating system of their own.
 It has a mouse and monitor attachment and sockets for connecting cameras.

-DVRs are marketed on the basis of the number of channels (cameras) they can handle.
+DVRs are marketed based on the number of channels (cameras) they can handle.
 The most basic model is a 4-channel DVR.
 Up to 4 cameras can be connected to it.

 The most widely available models in India are Hikvision, CP Plus, Godrej, BPL, Sony, and iBall.
-HikVision and CP Plus are popularly used DVRs out of these.
+HikVision and CP Plus are popularly used DVRs.

 Notice that there are no major price variations between 4-channel DVRs and 8-channel DVRs.
 Select the DVR Depending on how many cameras can be attached to each channel and the type of the recording.